Kanyabayonga

-Kanyabayonga (also Kanya Bayonga, Kanyabayungu) is a town in Lubero Territory, North Kivu province, Democratic Republic of the Congo.
-The town has suffered from continued violence between the army and rival militias since 1993.
+Kanyabayonga (also Kanya Bayonga, Kanyabayungu) is a town straddling the Lubero and Rutshuru territories of North Kivu province in eastern Democratic Republic of the Congo (DRC).
+Administratively, the part which is in Lubero is the commune of Kanyabayonga and, the part in Rutshuru belongs to the Kanyabayonga groupement (grouping) which extends well south of the town and is within the Bwito chiefdom.
+The region as a whole has seen much armed conflict since 1993.

 Location

-The town lies in mountainous terrain to the west of Lake Edward, in the east of the country.
-It is on the N2 route from Goma to Butembo.
+Kanyabayonga lies in mountainous terrain to the west of Lake Edward, in the east of the country.
+It is on the N2 road from Goma to Butembo.

 As of 2004 the population was about 30,000.

 Civil wars

 In 1993 the government's Forces Armées Zaïroises (FAZ) launched "Operation Mbata", a military offensive that resulted in the burning of houses and the central hospital in Kanyabayonga.

 During the Rwandan Civil War thousands of Rwandan refugees arrived in the region in 1994, fleeing from advancing troops of the Rwandan Patriotic Front.
 The refugees included Rwandan Armed Forces soldiers and Hutu Interahamwe militias, some of which still occasionally make incursions into Kanyabayonga and surrounding communities, looting, killing and raping.

-In the 1996 war led by the Alliance of Democratic Forces for the Liberation of Congo (AFDL) of Laurent Kabila, AFDL troops and their allies from Rwanda and Uganda committed many crimes and abuses of human rights in Kanyabayonga.
+In the 1996 war led by the Alliance of Democratic Forces for the Liberation of Congo (AFDL) of Laurent-Désiré Kabila, AFDL troops and their allies from Rwanda and Uganda committed many crimes and abuses of human rights in Kanyabayonga.